Robert Askin: Allegations of corruption

-There have been persistent allegations that Askin, allegedly assisted by then Police Commissioner Norman Allan, oversaw the creation of a lucrative network of corruption and bribery that involved politicians, public servants and police and the nascent Sydney organised crime syndicates.
+There have been persistent allegations that Askin, allegedly assisted by then Police Commissioner Norman Allan, oversaw the creation of a lucrative network of corruption and bribery that involved politicians, public servants, police, and the nascent Sydney organised crime syndicates.

 When questioned about his wealth, Askin always attributed it to the salary from his high public office, his frugal lifestyle, good investments and canny punting.
-After his death the Australian Taxation Office audited his estate, and although it made no finding of criminality, it determined that a substantial part of it came from undisclosed income derived from sources other than shares or gambling.
+After his death the Australian Taxation Office audited his estate and, although it made no finding of criminality, it determined that a substantial part of it came from undisclosed income derived from sources other than shares or gambling.

 With Askin's death in 1981, investigative journalists were freed from the threat of legal action under Australia's defamation laws.
 Stories about his reputed corruption were published almost immediately.
-Most notable of these was an article that appeared in The National Times co-written by David Marr and David Hickie.
+Most notable of those was an article that appeared in The National Times co-written by David Marr and David Hickie.
 Headlined "Askin: friend of organised crime", it was published on the day of Askin's funeral.
-This was followed by David Hickie's book "The Prince and The Premier", which detailed Askin's long involvement in illegal bookmaking and allegations that he had received substantial and long-running payoffs from organised crime figures.
+That was followed by David Hickie's book "The Prince and The Premier", which detailed Askin's long involvement in illegal bookmaking, and allegations that he had received substantial and long-running payoffs from organised crime figures.

-In 2007, the centenary of Askin's birth went largely unnoticed with the Liberal Party distancing itself from him.
+In 2007, the centenary of Askin's birth, went largely unnoticed, with the Liberal Party distancing itself from him.

-The allegations of corruption against Askin were revived in 2008 when Alan Saffron, the son of the late Sydney crime boss Abe Saffron, published a biography of his father in which he alleged that Saffron had paid bribes to major public officials including Askin, former police commissioner Norman Allan, and other leading figures whom he claimed he could not name because they were still alive.
-Alan Saffron alleged that his father made payments of between A$5000 and $10,000 per week to both men over many years, that Askin and Allan both visited Saffron's office on several occasions, that Allan also visited the Saffron family home, and that Abe Saffron paid for an all-expenses overseas trip for Allan and a young female 'friend'.
-He also alleged that, later in Askin's premiership, Abe Saffron became the "bagman" for Sydney's illegal liquor and prostitution rackets and most illegal gambling activities, collecting payoffs that were then passed to Askin, Allan and others, in return for which his father was completely protected.
+The allegations of corruption against Askin were revived in 2008 when Alan Saffron, the son of the late Sydney crime boss Abe Saffron, published a biography of his father in which he alleged that Saffron had paid bribes to major public officials, including Askin, former police commissioner Norman Allan, and other leading figures, whom he claimed he could not name because they were still alive.
+Alan Saffron alleged that his father made payments of between A$5000 and $10,000 per week to both men over many years, that Askin and Allan both visited Saffron's office on several occasions, that Allan also visited the Saffron family home, and that Abe Saffron paid for an all-expenses overseas trip for Allan and a young female "friend".
+He also alleged that, later in Askin's premiership, Abe Saffron became the "bagman" for Sydney's illegal liquor and prostitution rackets, and most illegal gambling activities, collecting payoffs that were then passed to Askin, Allan and others, in return for which his father was completely protected.

-Askin’s corruption were reinforced by Hickie’s 536-page book, The Prince and the Premier, published in 1985.